William Horlick: Philanthropy

 Horlick was a prominent philanthropist, especially in the Racine area.
 Gifts in Racine include Memorial Hall, a maternity wing at St. Luke's Hospital (in memory of his daughter Alice), Island Park, and Horlick Athletic Field, and the land for the high school named in his honour (William Horlick High School).

 Horlick also supported several polar expeditions, including one to the Antarctic by Richard Byrd and another to the North Pole by Roald Amundsen.
 Horlick not only supported the expeditions financially, but his malted milk also provided non-perishable nutrition for the explorers.
 Because of his contributions, Byrd named the Horlick Mountains in Antarctica after William Horlick.

 Pro Football

 In 1919, Horlick sponsored what was then called the "Horlick-Racine Legion".
 The team was sponsored by him and the American Legion Racine Post no. 76.
 Horlick paid the debts incurred for operating the Racine Legion.
 He also gave free use of his athletic field to both the Horlick-Racine Legion and Racine Tornadoes Football teams.
 He contributed substantial sums of money to convert Horlick Athletic Field to accommodate professional football and expended over $100,000 to cover the expenses of three 1920s seasons.

 Personal life

 He married his second cousin Arabella Horlick (1850–1938) in 1870, while in the US.
-They had two children, William Jr. and Mabelle.
+They had four children: Alice Priscilla Horlick, Alexander J. Horlick, William Oliver Horlick Jr., and Maybelle Emma Horlick Sidley.